bax082024/DiamondSlot/README.md

 	- Increase or decrease the number of active paylines (1 to 5) using the designated buttons.
 3. **spin The Reels:**
 	- Hit the "Spin" button to start the game.
+4. **Winnings:**
+	- Are based on matching symbols across active paylines.
+Check the Paytable for detailed rules.
 ---